kokoro-aya/playground-dsl/README.md

 Updated with thread-safe implementation of payload.

-Deploy this program with [my old playground front-end](https://github.com/kokoro-aya/playground-front) or supply your own front-end.
+~~Deploy this program with [my old playground front-end](https://github.com/kokoro-aya/playground-front) or supply your own front-end.~~

+This repository is currently in work for some adaptations to work with [a front-end written in React and Ant Design](https://github.com/kokoro-aya/shizuku-front-end), the work is expected to be completed before 04/26.

 Libraries used: